-To receive the Company's annual report and accounts for the financial year ended 31 December 2015 together with the reports of the directors and auditors.
+To receive the Company's annual report and accounts for the financial year ended 31 December 2016 together with the reports of the directors and auditors.

-The directors are required by law to present, for each financial year, copies of the Company's annual report and accounts to shareholders at a general meeting.
+The directors are required under the Companies Act 2006 to present, for each financial year, copies of the Company's annual report and accounts to shareholders at a general meeting.

-To approve the annual report on remuneration contained in the Directors' Remuneration Report for the year ended 31 December 2015 as set out on pages 99 to 104 and 115 to 135 of the annual report and accounts.
+2. To approve the annual report on remuneration contained in the Directors' Remuneration Report for the year ended 31 December 2016 as set out on pages 93 to 123 of the annual report and accounts.

 Under section 439A of the Companies Act 2006, the Company is required to seek the approval of shareholders of its annual report on remuneration practice, which details the remuneration of the directors for the year under review.
-Shareholders are invited to vote on the annual report on remuneration for the year ended 31 December 2015 contained in the Directors' Remuneration Report found on pages 99 to 104 and 115 to 135 of the annual report and accounts.
+Shareholders are invited to vote on the annual report on remuneration for the year ended 31 December 2016 contained in the Directors' Remuneration Report found on pages 93 to 123 of the annual report and accounts.
 The vote on the annual report on remuneration will be advisory.